What is a Conductor?

 What is the program structure?

 The program structure at NCF is first determined through an initial assessment of your individual needs.
-The programme format at NCF, offers six different classes per week catering to stroke, Parkinson’s, Multiple Sclerosis, Cerebral Palsy, one Mixed Class (MS and spinal cord injury) and one Alzheimer’s class.
+The programme format at NCF, offers six different classes per week catering to stroke, Parkinson’s, Multiple Sclerosis, Cerebral Palsy, and one Mixed Class (MS and spinal cord injury).